 the course content has been integrated with leading MOOCs.
 I-Stem facilitates students to complete these courses by providing support, mentorship and a community of other students taking the same courses at the same time.
 The group also provides supplementary material wherever these MOOCs are inaccessible.
 By completing these courses, students get certificates from some of the best universities and companies in the world such as Massachusetts Institute of Technology (MIT), Microsoft, among others at no cost to them contingent on getting at least a B grade in the course.
-In the process, the mentor also solidifies their technical concepts by taking the same course as the students.

 Every two students are assigned a coach who is either a student at a top technical university or a professional in the tech industry.
 This coach helps these students understand the concepts presented in the moocs, answers any questions and provides guidance.

-Students and the mentors join the I-Stem community which is already 100 members strong.
+Students and mentors join the I-Stem community which is already 100 members strong.
 As part of the community, there are several opportunities to network with other members with varied interests and expertise.

 I-Stem provides an interview preparation package to help students prepare for technical interviews and also conducts mock interviews to give them a feel for the actual interviews.